 While we focus our results reporting on national results, we also monitor and report on the performance of specific programs and interventions funded by Global Fund grants to ensure we are delivering value for money.
 The Global Fund’s strategic performance framework [ download in English ] encompasses the reporting of specific key performance indicators (KPIs) to our Board on a range of metrics covering areas directly attributable to the performance of Global Fund investments, such as the performance of individual programs against agreed grant milestones and targets, the alignment of funding with national programs, absorption rates, fulfillment of co-financing requirements, performance of principal recipients, effectiveness of reprogramming, supply chain metrics, and procurement savings.
 The Global Fund also provides more country-specific financial and programmatic information to complement our regular reporting on national results and overall KPIs, so stakeholders can see how Global Fund investments work alongside the investments of governments and other partners in high impact countries.
-These Country Results Profiles for high impact countries are currently available on the old Grant Portfolio (accessible by clicking on the country name in Find a Grant) and will be soon made available on the Data Explorer site.
+These Country Results Profiles for high impact countries are available on the Global Fund's Data Explorer site.

 This approach to reporting the results and impact of the Global Fund partnership has been developed by the partnership itself, and continues to be refined by the Board, technical partners, and other stakeholders.